Bitcoin and Cryptocurrency Scams Exposed

 Threat intelligence firm reviewed underground markets and found out that bitcoin even still accepted, is losing its ground and the underground market is more fond of Monero, Bitcoin Cash, Zcash, Litecoin, Dash, and Ethereum.

-The firm says that within the next 12 months, it expects bitcoin to no longer be the dominant payment mechanism for cybercrime service buyers and sellers (see Bitcoin’s Reign on the Dark Web May Be Waning).via Cryptocurrency Theft: Hackers Repurpose Old Tricks
+The firm says that within the next 12 months, it expects bitcoin to no longer be the dominant payment mechanism for cybercrime service buyers and sellers (see Bitcoin’s Reign on the Dark Web May Be Waning).
+Source: Cryptocurrency Theft: Hackers Repurpose Old Tricks.

-Do you invest in Crypto Currency? what is your experience and what are your thoughts on the development of the Coins.
-Please comment and share your thoughts.
+Have you already invested in Cryptocurrency?
+What was your experience and what are your thoughts on the development of all of these Alternative Coins.
+We’d love you to leave your comments and share your thoughts.

 All the best Jim